Importing Cinema 4D assets into the Unreal Editor

 The following Pipeline category can now be supplemented with any number of places for loading Pipeline entries by clicking on the + symbol several times (see point 6 in the figure above).
 The initially empty pipeline fields can then be configured by clicking on the fields labeled None (see point 7).
 The sequence of the pipelines assigned from top to bottom can also play a role here, as this corresponds to the execution sequence of the assigned pipelines.

-Select these entries one after the other for the four newly created pipelines:
+Select these entries one after the other for the six newly created Pipelines:

-As the individual pipelines in a stack are always processed from top to bottom, the order of the pipelines also plays a role.
+As the individual Pipelines in a stack are always processed from top to bottom, the order of the Pipelines also plays a role.
 The Material pipeline must be processed before the Geometry Cache pipeline.
-The CharacterAnim and BP_Folder pipelines should follow below.
-Therefore, if necessary, rearrange the pipelines accordingly by placing the mouse on the left edge of a pipeline in the stack.
+This should be followed by the CharacterAnim and BP_Folder pipelines (see also the above list of available Pipelines).
+Therefore, if necessary, rearrange the Pipelines accordingly by placing the mouse on the left edge of a Pipeline in the stack.
 A field with small dots will appear, which you can then drag with the mouse.
-Use it to drag the pipeline vertically up or down in the stack to the desired position.
-A blue line indicates where you can drop the dragged pipeline by releasing the mouse button (see following image).
+Use it to drag the Pipeline vertically up or down in the stack to the desired position.
+A blue line indicates where you can drop the dragged Pipeline by releasing the mouse button (see following image).

-If the Interchange Pipeline Stacks were installed by installing Cineware for Unreal as described here or added to individually created stacks as described here, Cinema 4D files can be imported in two ways:
+After the Interchange Pipeline Stacks have been installed by Cineware for Unreal as described here or added manually to individually created stacks as described here, Cinema 4D files can be imported in two ways:

 In general, this is the fastest option for adding assets in Cinema 4D format.
 Please note that the import takes place directly into the directory currently selected in the Content Browser.
-Before dragging the file to the Content Browser, select the desired category, e.g. simply the Content folder.
+Therefore, select the desired category, such as the Content folder, before dragging the file to the Content Browser.

 In addition, this type of import is less suitable for importing meshes that need to access Geometry Caches, but rather for static meshes or meshes animated by joints, as well as for materials and textures.
 If you need Geometry Caches, e.g. to import MoGraph animations or clothing simulations, it is better to use Import into Level.